Welcome to RaceonE85.com

 A: You can find E85 in any area by logging onto www.e85fuel.com and just click on your state for a list of stations that carry it.

-Justus Daniel's '52 Henry J in action on E85
+Justus Daniel's '52 Henry J on E85

 "Basic" E85 Tuning Tips:

 1. No matter what type of fuel system you are running you must increase flow (volume) by roughly 30% over a (gas) setup.
 This is more than just increasing the main jets (in a carburetor) by 30%.
 Flow must be increased throughout the whole system and fuel curve.
+Generally speaking one jet size represents a 4.5% change in a Holley type main jet.

 2. Start out with your total timing the same as on gas then adjust for best mph.